balancap/SSD-Tensorflow/README.md

     --learning_rate_decay_factor=0.94 \
     --batch_size=32
 ```
 Hence, in the former command, the training script randomly initializes the weights belonging to the `checkpoint_exclude_scopes` and load from the checkpoint file `vgg_16.ckpt` the remaining part of the network.
-Note that we also specify with the `trainable_scopes` parameter to first only train the new SSD components and left the rest of VGG network unchanged.
+Note that we also specify with the `trainable_scopes` parameter to first only train the new SSD components and leave the rest of VGG network unchanged.
 Once the network has converged to a good first result (~0.5 mAP for instance), you can fine-tuned the complete network as following:
 ```bash
 DATASET_DIR=./tfrecords
 TRAIN_DIR=./log_finetune/